obestwalter/lektor-jupyter-preprocess/README.md

 The plugin is in use on my personal website - read more about how it works in the [obligatory meta article about my website](https://oliver.bestwalter.de/articles/website-meta/).

+## Warning: minimal implementation

+I am mainly using this to render simple notebooks with text output.
+Anything more involved would need to render directly to HTML, which is likely possible by extending this plugin.
+The are a few todos in the code already about this.

-## If you don't like this
+## If this is not what you want

-There is also [lektor-jupyter](https://pypi.org/project/lektor-jupyter/), which directly renders to HTML, instead of being a preprocess step like this one.
+There is also [lektor-jupyter](https://pypi.org/project/lektor-jupyter/), which does not execute the notebook itself and directly renders it to HTML, instead of being a preprocess step like this one.